Gigaspaces/insightedge-training/Day3/11 Microbatch Streaming/Lab-11.4 - Spark Streaming Examples/spark-streaming-example/README.md

 5. Write some messages to the topic.
 A script can be found at scripts/kafka-write-messages.sh.
 The console that is running the insightedge-submit should print the messages that were entered.

 # Troubleshooting
+1. To check if there any messages in the topic, you can run scripts/kafka-output-topic.sh
 1. If you don't see any output, you can check if the messages are being consumed with scripts/kafka-show-groups.sh